grantbow/fit/FAQ.md

    The "poor man's" idiom as [described](https://www.merriam-webster.com/dictionary/poor%20man's) is a useful description in two ways.

-   First, PMIT is a less expensive system to set up and use.
-Ease of setup is an inherent benefit of FIT.
-Unfortunately the "poor man's" idiom used in PMIT is also used to indicate an entity that is similar to an original entity but not as talented or successful.
+   First, PMIT and file system issue systems are much less expensive to set up and use.
+Ease of setup is an inherent benefit of [FIT](FIT.md).
+   Unfortunately the "poor man's" idiom used in PMIT can also be used to indicate that an entity is similar to an original entity but is not as talented or successful as that original entity.
 This feels wrong to me because I believe using a filesystem is in some ways more talented than other systems and could become very successful in the future.

-   I offered some patches to the original repository.
+   I offered some patches to the original repository and some have been applied.
 Development there as slowed down.
 I have forked the original github repository to continue development and to improve bug which does many things well.

-To build the submodules in a golang fork the paths to the modules must be renamed.
+   To build the submodules in this golang fork the paths to the modules must be renamed.
 Therefore golang version 1.11 or greater and `export GO111MODULE=on` are required.
-This allows setting up go.mod files to rename the paths, building and testing.
+This allows setting up go.mod files to rename the build paths and test paths.
 As of 2019 go.mod files are the best way to rename module paths.

 Q: What's the difference between a DVCS and an SCM?
 A: A source code management (SCM) system is a (distributed) version control